Home Politics and Current Affairs Philippines set to receive first BrahMos missile from India

 Historic BrahMos Deal and Strategic Implications

-In January 2022, the Philippines signed a $374.96 contract with BrahMos Aerospace Private Limited, marking the first export order of India's indigenously developed missile, which is a joint venture between India's Defence Research and Development Organisation (DRDO) and Russia's NPO Mashinostroyeniya.
-The deal was inked virtually by Delfin N. Lorenzana, then Defence of the Philippines, and Atul Dinkar Rane, General of BrahMos Aerospace.
+In January 2022, the Philippines signed a $374.96 million contract with BrahMos Aerospace Private Limited, marking the first export order of India's indigenously developed missile, which is a joint venture between India's Defence Research and Development Organisation (DRDO) and Russia's NPO Mashinostroyeniya.
+The deal was inked virtually by Delfin N. Lorenzana, then Defence Secretary of the Philippines, and Atul Dinkar Rane, Director General of BrahMos Aerospace.

 This agreement included three missile batteries, operator and maintainer training, and an Integrated Logistics Support (ILS) package.
 The missile system, primarily for the Philippine Marine Corps' (PMC) Coastal Defense Regiment (CDR), aims to enhance the country's sovereign defense capabilities, particularly in the contentious West Philippines Sea.